Mac-FF/opencv-examples/README.rst

 * This module find the Fourier Transform of images
 * Can help to find laser glare, reflects and dots in images
-* Can remove or smooth reflects
+* Can help to remove or smooth reflects
 * Files: fouruer_transform.py
 * Dirs: sample
 * Example: